Popper is the Formello addon for create popups.

-You can place a popup created with Popper in different positions on the screen.
+You can place a popup created with Popper in different locations on the screen.

 The main one is in the center.
-But you can also decide to show posts in other positions, so as not to interrupt the reading of your articles.
+But you can also decide to show posts in other locations, so as not to interrupt the reading of your articles.

 What are exit intent popups?

-You know when you're browsing a website and, just before you close your browser or click on another page, a popup appears asking for your email address?
+You know when you're browsing a website and, just before you close the browser or click on another page, a popup appears asking for your email address?

 You can try it right on this page by trying to click on the browser address bar or just moving the mouse out of the viewport, a nice popup will be displayed.

 - Create a free eBook or downloadable guide